 The Head of Health and Community Protection informed Members that the Council was reviewing how it linked into the Health and Wellbeing Board at the County Council.
 It was recognised that the process was not working that effectively at present.
-A Health and Wellbeing Steering Group was being established to ensure all departments understood what was happening and to avoid duplication of work.
+A Health and Wellbeing Steering Group was being established to ensure that all departments understood what was happening and to avoid duplication of work.

-Members expressed their concerns that whilst they were being fed lots of information about various health and wellbeing initiatives this Council was promoting, the Sub-Committee had not yet undertaken much in the way of proper scrutiny work.
+Members expressed their concerns that whilst they were being fed lots of information about various health and wellbeing initiatives that the Council was promoting, the Sub-Committee had not yet undertaken much in the way of proper scrutiny work.
 Members wished to see this rectified.
-The Head of Health and Community Protection recognised their concerns and it was agreed that work would be done towards this and Members would meet informally to discuss ways forward for agreement at the next meeting with a report of the way forward being made to Overview and Scrutiny Committee at a future meeting.
+The Head of Health and Community Protection recognised their concerns and it was agreed that work would be done towards this.
+Members would meet informally to discuss a way forward for agreement at the next meeting, and a report to this effect would be made to Overview and Scrutiny Committee at a future meeting.

-Members also asked that they be given more written reports, rather than verbal reports which did not allow for prior consideration.
+Members also asked that they be given more written reports, rather than verbal reports, which did not allow for prior consideration.